skagankose/ada_fall_2017/index.md

 ## 1.3.
 Country-wise Analysis of Patents

-After companies, we moved into analysis according to countries.
-We acquired countries by examining inventors.
-It is possible that multiple inventors might be involved in a a given patent and these inventors might be located in different countries.
-We went through each inventor's in a patent and increased the patent number of patent for a country by one for if at least one inventor belong in a different country.
+In this part, patents application classified by countries is studied.
+It is possible that multiple inventors are involved in a given patent.
+Moreover, these inventors might be located in different countries.
+Therefore, went through each inventors in a patent and assigned one point for a country if at least one inventor belongs to this country.
 It is also important to mention that for the initial analysis, we only examine the patents granted in the last year.
-(A more detailed investigations are conducted in the later stages of this project.)

 <a id="last_year_patents_by_country"></a>
 ![Image](img/last_year_patents_by_country.png)